First-7-day priorities

 Five things to do in the first seven days, in priority order.
 Filing unemployment is day one.
 Not signing the severance is day one.
 Listing fixed expenses is day one.
 Most workers miss two of these.

 Not legal advice.
 Educational use only.
-Each report is reviewed by our team before delivery.
+Every report is read, calibrated, and signed off by one of our experts before it hits your inbox.
 7-day money-back guarantee.

 Five numbers, no email required.
-The estimate uses 2026 severance benchmarks, the WARN Act rules, your state's PTO law, and a typical household burn rate to project your runway.
-The $39 unlocks the 30-day plan calibrated to all of it.
+The estimate uses 2026 severance benchmarks, the WARN Act, your state's PTO law, and typical multipliers for your role and tenure.
+The $39 unlocks the personalized report calibrated to all of it, with the word-for-word negotiation script.

 No jargon.
 No legal-speak.
 The five things this $39 report actually does for you, written so a fifth grader could follow along.
-Because the worst week of your career is not the week to read a contract you do not understand.
+Clear answers, in your own language, so you can move forward fast.

 Most first offers are below the typical amount for your role and tenure.
 We do the math, look at 2026 benchmarks, and tell you straight: the offer is fair, or the offer is low and here is by how much.